-s an original member of Scott Drew's staff, Tang has helped put together seven consensus top-25 recruiting classes, including 2010 (Perry Jones III), 2011 (Quincy Miller and Deuce Bello), 2012 (Isaiah Austin and Rico Gathers) and 2013 (Ish Wainright, Al Freeman and Johnathan Motley).
+As an original member of Scott Drew's staff, Tang has helped put together seven consensus top-25 recruiting classes, including 2010 (Perry Jones III), 2011 (Quincy Miller and Deuce Bello), 2012 (Isaiah Austin and Rico Gathers) and 2013 (Ishmail Wainright, Al Freeman and Johnathan Motley).

 Tang played a major role in leading Baylor to 23 wins and the program's first national tournament championship in 2012-13, when the Bears went on a five-game run to the NIT title.
 For the first time in school history, every game during the 2012-13 season was televised, including a nation-leading 28 games on ESPN networks.

 In addition to his assistant coaching duties, he served as interim head coach in Baylor's first two Big 12 games of the 2012-13 season, leading BU to an overtime win against Texas and a 34-point win at Texas Tech -- the Bears' largest-ever margin of victory in Lubbock.
-Following the Bears' sixth 20-win season in the last seven years, Pierre Jackson was selected in the 2013 NBA Draft, giving BU four draft picks in the last two years, which ranks third nationally.
+After the season, Pierre Jackson was selected in the 2013 NBA Draft, giving BU four draft picks in 2012-13, which ranked third nationally.

 Baylor made history once again during the 2011-12 season, winning a school-record 30 games and advancing to the NCAA Tournament South Region Final for the second time in three seasons.
 The Bears were ranked throughout the season for the first time in program history, reaching as high as No. 3 in the polls and never dropping lower than 14th.
 Following the record-breaking season, the Bears had a program-record three players selected in the 2012 NBA Draft (Jones III, Quincy Acy, Miller).